scarhand/actions-ruby/README.md

-# GitHub Actions for NPM
+# GitHub Actions for Ruby Gems

 This Action for [rubygems](https://rubygems.org/) enables arbitrary actions with the `gem` command-line client, including publishing to a registry.